DPorichis/to-link/Readme.md

 ![Admin View](./readme-media/admin.gif)

-To check the admin user functionalities, you can log in to the app using the following credentials.
+You can log in to the app using the following credentials to check the admin user functionalities.

 ```
 email: admin@tolink.com